Endava/cats/README.md

 - `InvalidValuesInEnumsFieldsFuzzer` - iterate through each ENUM field and send invalid values
 - `LeadingWhitespacesInFieldsTrimValidateFuzzer` - iterate through each field and send requests with Unicode whitespaces and invisible separators prefixing the current value in the targeted field
 - `LeadingControlCharsInFieldsTrimValidateFuzzer` - iterate through each field and send requests with Unicode control chars prefixing the current value in the targeted field
+- `LeadingSingleCodePointEmojisInFieldsTrimValidateFuzzer` - iterate through each field and send values prefixed with single code points emojis
 - `MaxLengthExactValuesInStringFieldsFuzzer` - iterate through each **String** fields that have maxLength declared and send requests with values matching the maxLength size/value in the targeted field
 - `MaximumExactValuesInNumericFieldsFuzzer` - iterate through each **Number and Integer** fields that have maximum declared and send requests with values matching the maximum size/value in the targeted field
 - `MinLengthExactValuesInStringFieldsFuzzer` - iterate through each **String** fields that have minLength declared and send requests with values matching the minLength size/value in the targeted field